gitRiYy/My-First-Repository/README.md

 I don't know how to say, but it's more simple than C language.
 ## Study Section 1!
 This is the link [Click Here](https://youtube.com) to open youtube.
+### This is what i have learn until this section?
+- headings
+- links
+- lists